Black Science

 What is Black Science?

-Black Science was started in 2024.
-A student came up to Maya at an open house and asked if there were other Black students in Science.
+Black Science was born in 2023 when a prospective student came up to Maya at an open house and asked if there were other Black students in Science.
 They were worried about being alone in their faculty and program.
 When we looked for ways to support this student and help them find community, the options were disheartening.
 We realized there was a lack of intentional support and appropriate resources for our Black students.

 The goal of Black Science is to create a community of support for Black students where we can encourage each other and share a sense of belonging.
 We have chill events like games nights and study halls.
 We've hosted information panels and invite faculty to events to provide space for students to make meaningful connections with their instructors.
 If you aren't in Science but you're interested in this group, please don't hesitate to come to an event, connect with one of the leaders, or even just sign up at the bottom to receive email updates!